utsav2110/Youtube_Video_Downloader/README.md

 ## Features
 - Download video from YouTube.
-- Convert YouTube videos to audio (MP3).
+- Convert YouTube videos to audio.
 - Download Audio Only from Youtube Video.
 - Progress tracking using Django's caching.